 - Last updated:

 Council has undertaken extensive community consultation as a part of the Mooloolaba to Minyama Separated Bikeway Project.
-Council will keep the local community updated as the project advances.
+The most recent stage of the bikeway (Stage 5), the Mooloolaba Walk and Ride Bridge, was completed in late 2018.

 The connection between Mooloolaba and Minyama is an important link in council’s Principal Cycle Network Plan.
-It will be the first separated bikeway within an urban/business area on the Sunshine Coast.
+It is the first separated bikeway within an urban/business area on the Sunshine Coast.

 The new bikeway suits cyclists of all abilities and allows more people to travel safely by bike through this area.
 It also fills a missing link in the Coastal Pathway between Coolum in the north to Pelican Waters in the south.
 It has improved access and safety, reduce traffic congestion and improved the streetscape including additional street trees, car parking reconfiguration, landscaping, lighting and drainage.